katiehuangx/Portfolio-Guide/README.md

 ## 🍷 [Wine Quality](https://github.com/katiehuangx/Udacity-Data-Analyst-Nanodegree/blob/main/Part%202:%20Intro%20to%20Data%20Analysis/Case%20Study%20%231:%20Wine%20Quality/Wine_Quality.ipynb)

-I analysed red and white wine samples with its associated wine qualities from north of Portugal.
+A study on red and white wine samples and understanding whether certain types of wine and their qualities (alcohol level, sugar content and acidity level) are associated with higher wine quality.

 **Key Learning:**
-- Libraries: Pandas, Numpy, Matplotlib
 - Assessed and transformed data using `.info()`, `.describe()`, `.shape`, `.rename()` and more!
 - Visualized data using histograms and scatter plots
 - Draw conclusions by asking questions such as